A Place of Learning and Fun for the Entire Family

 - "Sattler-Hof" farmhouse: Time travel to the 1920's in a listed Allgäu farmhouse

 - Alpine hay shed and bark-covered woodcutters shelter

 - "Rosshütte":Loggers cabin with exhibition about logging in the Allgäu region, poachers room

 - Panoramic mountain view

-- "Höfle-Alpe" (1100 m above sea level): Alpine hut with original furnishings and exhibition about the history of alpine hill farming in the Allgäu region.
+- "Höfle-Alpe" (1100 m above sea level): Alpine dairy hut with original furnishings and exhibition about the history of hill farming in the Allgäu region.
 Food and beverage service

 - Kuhnigunden-Trail: Easy walk around the museum, length: 5 km, duration: 2 h, play and information for the whole family